 - Lifetime income option

-The only case in which it's advisable to purchase CDs is if the investor is well below 60 years of age (because of the potential 10% IRS tax penalty).
-For investors over the age of 59.5, fixed annuities are the better choice.
+Case in which it's advisable to purchase CDs would be if the purchaser is well below 60 years of age (because of the potential 10% IRS tax penalty).
+For investors over the age of 59.5, fixed annuities are typically the better choice.